-After 5 years in the role and overseeing the successful merger with Triodos, he was appointed by Charities Aid Foundation (CAF) in London as Manager responsible for establishing a social investment loan fund for Charities.
-Now registered as a bank itself (Charity Bank), the fund grew quickly following the success of getting 99.5 loans back out of the first 100 made, despite being unsecured and considered as being un-bankable deals by the UK banking community.
+After five years in the role, during which time he oversaw Mercury Provident’s successful merger with Triodos, Duncan was appointed by Charities Aid Foundation (CAF) in London as Manager, where he was solely responsible for establishing a social investment loan fund dedicated to assisting charities.
+Nowadays registered as a bank in its own right (Charity Bank), the fund grew quickly, following its unprecedented success in being paid back 99.5 of the very first 100 loans granted, despite being unsecured and considered as ‘unbankable’ deals by the wider UK banking community.

-After three years in the role Duncan was yearning to come back to the Southern Hemisphere and put forward a business development plan to establish CAF in Australia finding the necessary matched funding for CAF in the UK to give their backing to the venture.
-Ten years with Duncan as CEO, CAF in Australia has facilitated grant making to the Not for Profit organizations in Australia and the Asian region of over AUD120 Million.
-Annual donations facilitated in Australia amounting to nearly 1% of total Australian tax deductible donations by 2009.
+After three years in the role, Duncan yearned to relocate to the Southern Hemisphere and put forward a business development plan to establish CAF in Australia, while also obtaining the necessary matched funding for CAF in the UK to throw its backing behind the innovative venture.
+In the 10 years that Duncan served as CEO, CAF in Australia facilitated grant-making to not-for-profit organisations throughout Australia and Asia Pacific worth more than AU$120 million.
+Annual donations facilitated in Australia amounted to nearly 1% of total Australian tax deductible donations by 2009.

-Duncan also headed-up CAF’s Asian grants management work that made grants to developing world Asian projects that have positively influenced over 1 Million peoples lives in its first 3 years of operations.
+Duncan also headed-up CAF’s South East Asian operation that offered grants to developing world projects, influencing more than one million people’s lives in its first three years of operation.